Marie Clark -- Orangeburg

-ORANGEBURG -- Graveside services for Mrs. Marie Clark, 99, of Orangeburg, will be held at 10 a.m.
+ORANGEBURG -- Graveside services for Mrs. Marie Clark, 99, of Orangeburg, were held at 10 a.m.
 Thursday, Aug.
 5, 2021, at Andrew Chapel Baptist Church Cemetery, 539 Big Buck Blvd., Orangeburg, with interment to follow.
-The Rev. Dr. Donald Greene is officiating.
+The Rev. Dr. Donald Greene officiated.

-Mrs. Clark passed away Sunday, Aug.
-1, at the Regional Medical Center, Orangeburg.
+On Sunday, Aug.
+1, an angel of the Lord visited Marie Berry Clark at the Regional Medical Center in Orangeburg and quietly prepared her journey home.

-Visitation will be from 2 to 7 p.m.
-Wednesday, Aug.
-4. The family will receive friends at the funeral home from 5 to 6 p.m.
+Marie Berry Clark was born on April 17, 1922, in Bowman, to the late Louis Berry Sr. and the late Mazurie Zimmerman Berry.
+She completed grade school at East Middle School and returned to complete her education at the age of 52, where she graduated from Bowman High School in 1974.

 Please adhere to all COVID-19 precautions.